flipinc/pokari/README.md

 docker build -t docker/tensorflow -f docker/Dockerfile .
 docker run --gpus all -it --rm -v ${PWD}:/workspace/pokari -v /home/keisuke26/Documents/Chief/Datasets/LibriSpeech:/workspace/datasets --shm-size=8g docker/tensorflow
 ```
+Followings installation are required after Docker run:
+- tensorflow-datasets==4.2.0
+- tensorflow==2.3 (for tflite conversion only)
+- tensorflow-io==0.16 (for tflite conversion only)

 ### TFLite Conversion
 - As of 2021/2/17, tensorflow 2.4 does not work well with tflite.
 If you see errors such as